 Amit and Sanjay performed a couple of their own compositions - Peace song & Africa.
 After which they played some Jazz as well.

-de a mention of Charminar, this can be found on Amit Heri's site under Music and album -Morning Raga.
+Earlier in the blog I had made a mention of Charminar, this can be found on Amit Heri's site under Music and album -Morning Raga.
 Such a short piece, but such strong emotions.

 Third Act: Derek Julien and his band